Introducing a new platform for strategic growth

 2. Factor quality assurance into sizing.

 Being done isn’t as simple as finishing the final line of code; you also have to make sure the feature or enhancements work in concert with the rest of the product.
-For each backlog item, budget a little extra time so that team members can check their work and ensure what they’ve created is useful in the context of the entire sprint.
+For each backlog item, budget a little extra time so that team members can conduct quality assurance, check their work and ensure what they’ve created is useful in the context of the entire sprint.

 3. Include a field to capture sizing for backlog items.